PacificBiosciences/HiFi-16S-workflow/README.md

 `mamba env create -n q2_test -f qiime2-2022.2-py38-linux-conda.yml`

+* I've received/downloaded 16S FASTQ that already has the primers trimmed, can I skip lima?

+We recommend using lima to trim the primers as it works well for HiFi sequencing data.
+However, there are many public dataset that may already have the full length primers trimmed, in which case you can specify `--skip_primer_trim` to skip primers trimming.
+If unsure, run with default pipeline and the lima demultiplexing rate (in the file `results/samples_demux_rate.tsv`) should be close to zero for all samples if the primers are already trimmed.

 ## DISCLAIMER
 THIS WEBSITE AND CONTENT AND ALL SITE-RELATED SERVICES, INCLUDING ANY DATA, ARE PROVIDED "AS IS," WITH ALL FAULTS, WITH NO REPRESENTATIONS OR WARRANTIES